AssetLedger/about/README.md

 ### **What's New**

-The latest working version of our application is *Asset Ledger 1.2* dated(19-09-2024)
+The latest version of our application is *Asset Ledger 1.2* dated(19-09-2024)

 ![Alerts Window](Capture.PNG)